MinnPost/mn-foia-dpa-requests/README.md

     * [Sunshine Review entry on MN](http://sunshinereview.org/index.php/Minnesota_Data_Practices_Act)

 ## Understanding the Minnesota Government Data Practices Act

-Do keep in mind that no person writing this is a lawyer or has a law degree.
-These are experiences and knowledge from the perspective of journalism.

 Overall, the law states that records are open unless otherwise specified by state or federal law, or by temporary classification.
 Do keep in mind that there are 100's of exceptions in the law.
 So, in general the burden is on the government or agency to show why information can be legally withheld.
 The majority of potential data types can be found by [browsing Chapter 13 of Minnesota Statutes](https://www.revisor.mn.gov/statutes/?id=13).